-Early bird tickets for our 2019 open ABLE training courses in Cork and Dublin are now available.
+Early bird tickets for our 2019 open ABLE training course in Cork are now available.

 Designed to support Ireland’s frontline health and social care practitioners, our ABLE training (Adopt a relational approach, Build, Listen and Empower) helps practitioners to build more responsive relationships with their clients.

 The CPD approved, evidence-based training gives doctors, nurses, social care workers and other healthcare practitioners the skills to listen actively and reflectively and to empathise, relate and respond appropriately to individuals, while attending to their own wellbeing.

 Our ABLE courses will run over three dates in Cork at Northridge House Education, Training & Research Centre in Blackrock on 26th February, and 12th and 13th March.

 A limited number of early bird subsidised places are now available at a reduced rate via Eventbrite:

 Dr Maeve Hurley, founder of Ag Eisteacht, said: “We know that most practitioners want to help and support their clients, and that they recognise the quality of their relationships with their clients as a key component of improved outcomes.